Apraxed/ZbotDyn0/README.md

 - 👋 Hi, I’m @ZbotDyn0
-- 👀 I’m interested in python and discord bots
+- 👀 I’m interested in python and currently have 3 of disord.py projects made by me and @Carnoval15 and one made by another friend
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on bots with @aviation8816
 - 📫 If you want code for a bot, at this moment I am not the best but I can do simple information bots.
 If you want one, Friend me on discord and I might be able to help